streamlit/docs/content/kb/tutorials/databases/bigquery.md

 ## Create a service account & key file

-To use the BigQuery API from Streamlit Cloud, you need a Google Cloud Platform service account (a special account type for programmatic data access).
+To use the BigQuery API from Streamlit Community Cloud, you need a Google Cloud Platform service account (a special account type for programmatic data access).
 Go to the [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) page and create an account with the **Viewer** permission (this will let the account access data but not change it):

 <Flex>
 <Image alt="Bigquery screenshot 4" src="/images/databases/big-query-4.png" />